-• Stopping distance increases with speed and weight of towed load.
+Stopping distance increases with speed and weight of towed load.
 Travel slowly and allow extra time and distance to stop.

-• Total towed weight must not exceed combined weight of pulling machine, ballast and operator.
-Use counterweights or wheel weights as described in the attachment or pulling machine operator's manual.

-• Excessive towed load can cause loss of traction and loss of control on slopes.
-Reduce towed weight when operating on slopes.

-• Never allow children or others in or on towed equipment.

-• Use only approved hitches.
+- Total towed weight must not exceed combined weight of pulling machine, ballast and operator.
+Use counterweights or wheel weights as described in the attachment or pulling machine operator's manual. - Excessive towed load can cause loss of traction and loss of control on slopes.
+Reduce towed weight when operating on slopes. - Never allow children or others in or on towed equipment. - Use only approved hitches.
 Tow only with a machine that has a hitch designed for towing.
-Do not attach towed equipment except at the approved hitch point.

-• Follow the manufacturer's recommendations for weight limits for towed equipment and towing on slopes.
+Do not attach towed equipment except at the approved hitch point. - Follow the manufacturer's recommendations for weight limits for towed equipment and towing on slopes. - Towed attachments will increase the risk of rollover.
+Refer to the "Operating on Slopes" section for more information. - Do not turn sharply.

-• If you cannot back up a slope with a towed load, the slope is too steep to operate on with the towed load.
-Reduce the towed load or do not operate.

-• Do not turn sharply.
 Use additional caution when turning or operating under adverse surface conditions.
-Use care when reversing.

-· Do not shift to neutral and coast downhill.
+Use care when reversing. - Do not shift to neutral and coast downhill.